punchmonster/izana/README.md

 # Izana
-A simple blog/CMS platform built on [Lapis framework](http://leafo.net/lapis/)
+A simple Lua blog/CMS platform built on [Lapis framework](http://leafo.net/lapis/)

 ## How to run
 Simply copy the files anywhere you want and run